-Figure 2: The Expected Payoffs of H type (U_H) and L Type (U_L) in IIE Mediators subjects might neglect the possibility of H type being realized.
+the two mediators when choosing.
+However, knowing that q = 1/4, subjects might neglect the possibility of H type being realized.
 When q = 2/5, such a possibility is greater but the two mediators look more complex than when q = 1/4.
-Collecting data under both q = 1/4 and q = 2/5 allows us to see whether the probability of type or the complexity of mediation plans affects subject behavior.
+Collecting data under both q = 1/4and q = 2/5 allows us to see whether the probability of type or the complexity of mediation plans affects subject behavior.

-As can be seen in Figure 2, the difference in the L type's expected utility payoffs between the two mediators when q = 2/5 is much larger compared to that when q = 1/4, while that difference for the H type is slightly smaller when q = 2/5 relative to when q = 1/4.
+As can be seen in Figure 1, the difference in the L type's expected utility payoffs between the two mediators when q = 2/5 is much larger compared to that when q = 1/4, while that difference for the H type is slightly smaller when q = 2/5 relative to when q = 1/4.
 Also, P(peace) between the two mediators are more apart when q = 2/5 than when q = 1/4.
 We do not expect that subjects would exactly calculate all those measures during the experiment.
 Importantly, for both q = 1/4 and q = 2/5, the underlying payoff structure (i.e., how the actual payoffs are allocated depending on their types under agreement and disagreement) is the same and so all the relevant incentives of different types of players are salient.